Car Misfires While Driving + Check Engine Light

 • Read the stored code before replacing anything

-• Notice when the misfire feels worst: light throttle, hard acceleration, uphill, or steady cruising
+• Notice when the misfire feels worst (light throttle, acceleration, uphill, or steady speed)

 • Write down every code before clearing anything

-Quick answer: a misfire while driving usually points to an ignition, fuel, air-fuel mixture, or mechanical problem.
-Misfire codes are common here, but lean-condition and airflow-related problems can also cause it.
+Quick answer: a misfire while driving usually points to ignition or fuel delivery problems that show up under load.
+Misfire codes are most common, but lean-condition issues can also cause it.

-• A flashing or solid check engine light
+• A solid or flashing check engine light

 When It Is Not Safe to Keep Driving